JazmawiRami/Bitbank/README.md

 │── pr2cbitbank.h
 │── Makefile
 └── README.md
+I've Also added A test file If u want to Test

 ## How to Compile
 Use GCC:
 bash:
-gcc main.c bitbank.c linked_list.c -o bitbank
+gcc *.c libprog2.a -o main -lm

 ## How to Run
-./bitbank
+./main